Sunday, May 25, 2014

 The Palladinos were sensational storytellers, but they weren't infallible; even their best seasons suffered from the occasional curious choice or error in judgment.
 And when a season missed the mark, it really missed the mark.
 Their first bad season -- Season 4 -- didn't recover until two-thirds of the way through; their worst season -- Season 6, by far -- started ghastly and never recovered.
 During those troubling times, they would hold firm to terrible ideas that weren't working; they would defend them till season's end and argue that they needed those plotlines to get where they wanted to go.
 They needed Rory to accomplish almost nothing in Season 4 so that her feelings of isolation would lead her to sleep with (her married ex-boyfriend) Dean in the season closer -- but they didn't get that we, the viewer, had to sit through those event-free episodes.
 (Who can forget the debacle of Rory searching for a "study tree"?)
 As writers, they could justify their bad plots, provided they paid off, but could we forgive them as viewers?
 Apparently we could, because even when all of Season 6 turned into a shambles (the first half hijacked by Rory and Lorelai's endless estrangement, the second half by the most hackneyed plotting the show had ever witnessed: Lorelai's fiancé Luke suddenly finding himself the father of a teenage girl he never knew he had); even when the wildly out-of-character writing for both Luke and Lorelai (him: distant; her: spineless) led to an unconvincing season-end break-up; even when nothing in Season 6 ultimately paid off -- still we mourned the Palladinos' departure from the show, moaning "no one can replace them."

-On a clearer day, I can reassess; to my surprise, I now find that Season 7 -- the David S. Rosenthal season -- is the one of the two I most enjoy rewatching.
+On a clearer day, I can reassess; to my surprise, I now find that Season 7 -- the David S. Rosenthal season -- is one of the two I most enjoy rewatching.
 The first five episodes are solid if unspectacular; the next four are uniformly uneven.
 But the back thirteen are as good as the series got, and the best run of episodes since early in Season 1.

 The Palladinos invented marvelous characters.
 Forward motion was not always their friend.
 Every year, Lorelai and her mother Emily would start to grow closer, then something increasingly pointless would happen to drive a wedge between the two and reset the relationship.
 Lorelai and Emily's inability to let go of the past made for a complex mother-daughter dynamic, but it also made for a static one.
 Rosenthal gets that these two women, with decades of baggage, are never going to let go of all the pain and mistrust, but that doesn't mean they can't move forward.
 In the first great episode of Season 7, the tenth, Emily, seeing her daughter sabotaging her new marriage, offers her advice; at first, it's as caustic as we'd expect from Emily ("Marriage is not about always being happy, and often it's about not being happy at all.
 It's about compromise, which is not your strong suit.
 Marriage is not about winning an argument, which may make you sad, because that's what you love."), but curtness quickly yields to caring ("But I don't want to see you ruin this.
 Marriage is serious business, Lorelai, and if you don't take this very seriously, then this whole thing could fall apart faster than you could possibly imagine.
 And he'll be gone, and you'll be alone again.
 A ring is no guarantee.") -- and Lorelai finds herself strangely calmed by her mother's concern.
 That's the beginning of a wonderful late-series arc for Lorelai and Emily.
 Five episodes later, with Lorelai's marriage at an end, she and Emily -- over a computer lesson and a few drinks -- share their most tender exchange in the show's seven-year history; seven episodes after that, Lorelai has grown so comfortable with her mother's presence in her life that she offers to continue weekly dinners with her parents (that tradition she'd been dreading and lamenting for years) even though Rory -- who's always been the impetus for the dinners -- is going off on her own.
 The evolution of Lorelai and Emily's relationship is one of the marvels of Season 7.